Pediatric Dentistry | Valparaiso, Indiana

 These two important yearly visits allow your dentist to monitor new developments in the child’s mouth, evaluate changes in the condition of teeth and gums, and continue to advise parents on good oral care strategies.
 Your dentist may schedule additional visits for children who are particularly susceptible to tooth decay or who show early signs of orthodontic problems.

-What to Expect During a Pediatric Dental Checkup
+What to Expect During a Dental Checkup with a Pediatric Dentist

 After a thorough visual examination, your dentist will perform a thorough dental cleaning on your child’s teeth during each visit.
 These cleanings eradicate the plaque and debris that can build up between teeth and in other hard to reach places.
 Though a good homecare routine is especially important, these professional cleanings provide an additional tool to keep smiles healthy.